-2. Do you love some stores and hate others?
-Tribalism is the cause.
+2. Tribalism makes us love some stores and hate others

 Tribalism is a huge part of human evolution (this excellent article on Scientific American explains more).

-As humans, we’ve come to develop a habit of sticking with the people who are similar to us and going against people who are different (this is part of the reason for discrimination).
+As humans, we’ve come to develop a habit of sticking with the people who are similar to us.
+And at the same time, we go against people who are different to us (this is part of the reason for discrimination).

 The groups we hang with inform us of who we are.
-They’re actually one way that we develop a sense of “self” and personality.
+They’re actually a large part of our personality.

 When shopping, your mind is constantly asking, “Is this store like me?
 Does this store reflect me?
 Do I fit in here?

-Smart store owners will take advantage of tribalism.
-They’ll make their stores reflect the type of people they want to attract.
+Smart store owners take advantage of tribalism.
+They make their stores reflect the type of people they want to attract.
 That way, when you visit a store you’ll think, “These guys are like me.
 I trust them.
 I’m happy to spend money here.”

 Next time you go shopping ask yourself: what stores do I feel I belong in, and what does that say about me?